englishextra/iframe-lightbox/README.md

 `class` is not required.
 They are used here to select elements.
 You may use some other method for elements selection.

+`data-src` is deprecated, but supported for compatibility.

-`data-src` is required, and contains URL of your content.
+`href `is required, and contains URL of your content.

 `data-padding-bottom` is optional, and can be used to change default 16/9 Aspect Ratio to the one of yours with the formula: a percentage value of